tipishev/python_debugging_workshop/README.md

 ./play.py
 ```

+> Debuggers don't remove bugs.
+They only show them in slow motion.
+– Unknown

 Now, when we run `play.py` we are greeted by the Pdb prompt.
 Debugger becomes our Dungeon Master, stops the program right after the breakpoint and politely asks us what to do next.